SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 ## Code of Conduct

-Every project governed by PayEx or in its name should have a [Code of Conduct][code-of-conduct].
+Every project governed by Swedbank Pay or in its name should have a [Code of Conduct][code-of-conduct].

 ## Release Management